Goal Setting

 R - Relevant

 Relevance refers to focusing on something that makes sense with the broader business goals.
-For example, if the goal is to launch a new product, it should be something that’s in alignment with the overall business objectives.
-Your team may be able to launch a new consumer product, but if your company is a B2B that is not expanding into the consumer market, then the goal wouldn’t be relevant.
+For example, if the goal is to launch a new product, it should be something that’s in alignment with your overall health goal.
+For a goal to be relevant, it must be important and it must mean something to you to pursue and eventually achieve that goal.

 T - Time-Bound